 - Greater standardisation in the production of funds

 To address the market need for a stronger coverage, the EFCF has decided to launch a complementary indicative classification (IC).
-The EFC offers an indicative classification for 10,983 funds prepared together by FundConnect and FE fundinfo.
-FundConnect have implemented the concept in the Nordics and FE fundinfo has applied the IC for funds distributed in Switzerland and Germany.
+The EFC offers an indicative classification for 11,313 funds prepared by FE fundinfo.
 The indicative classification should be seen as a first step towards a “verified” classification of those funds.

 |Funds universe||Number of funds||Number of classes|

-The classification is performed by FundConnect, who was selected as Classification Administrator.
-The main responsibility of the Classification Administrator is to collate and review the portfolio holdings of every fund management company that is interested in adopting the EFC and to monitor, (initially on a quarterly basis) adherence to the classification criteria as defined by the appropriate sector definitions.
+The classification is performed by FE fundinfo, who has been selected as Classification Administrator.
+The main responsibility of the Classification Administrator is to collect and review the portfolio holdings of every fund management company that is interested in adopting the EFC and to monitor, (initially on a quarterly basis) adherence to the classification criteria as defined by the appropriate sector definitions.
 The Classification Administrator performs the duties of the classification on a non-monetary basis.
-The classification results are freely available on the website of FundConnect and EFAMA and it is possible for data vendors or other interested parties to receive the results of the EFC in bespoke feeds.
-FundConnect and FE fundinfo will make the classification available within their products and to the firms they distribute to.
+The classification results are freely available on the website of EFAMA and it is possible for data vendors or other interested parties to receive the results of the EFC in bespoke feeds.
+FE fundinfo will make the classification available within their products and to the firms they distribute to.

 For more information